mwheeler235/ts-anamoly-detection-q-learning/README.md

 ## Rolling Mean for Outlier Detection

-Using the rolling mean is the most logical window we should consider for a more simplified model.
+Using the rolling mean is the most logical metric we should consider for a more simplified model.
 For this analysis, we can define the window to be the previous 7 days.
 Then in order to yield an outlier ratio close to the results from the other two models, we can set the outlier threshold to be 1.75*(standard deviation).
 That is, if an observed value differs from the past 7-day mean by more than 1.75 times the standard deviation (of the rolling mean), then we flag the value as an outlier.

 ## Comparing All 3 Models